TheTechChimps/TechChimps/README.md

 ---

 ### ⚠️ Disclaimer
-> The name **“AI Aimbot”** is purely comical and symbolic.
+> The name **“AI Aimbot”** is purely educational and research purposed.
-> This project does **not** automate gameplay or violate any fair-play policy.
-> Our mission is to make gaming **accessible** for players who are hard of sight, hearing, or mobility-impaired — through adaptive AI and visual assistance.
+> We exclusively do not breach any copyright or terms and conditions in regards to legality.

 ---

 ## ✨ Vision
 At **Exodus**, we believe every gamer deserves the same chance to compete, create, and connect.
-We design **premium, low-impact accessibility tools** that empower players with disabilities — enhancing reaction, precision, and visibility *without* altering the integrity of gameplay.
+We design **premium, low-impact accessibility tools** that empower players with disabilities — enhancing reaction, precision, and visibility *without* altering the integrity of game files.

-Gaming is more than competition — it’s connection.
-We make that connection possible for everyone.

 ---